The Lion King

-Released in theaters on June 24, 1994, The Lion King was praised by critics for its music, story, themes, and animation.
+Released in theaters on June 24, 1994 by Walt Disney Pictures, The Lion King was praised by critics for its music, story, themes, and animation.
 With an initial worldwide gross of $763 million, it completed its theatrical run as the highest-grossing film of 1994 and the second-highest-grossing film of all time, behind Jurassic Park (1993).
 It held the title of highest-grossing animated film until it was replaced by Finding Nemo in 2003.
-The film remains the highest-grossing traditionally animated film of all time, as well as the best-selling film on home video, having sold over 55 million copies worldwide.
+The film remains the highest-grossing traditionally animated film of all time, having its initial gross remained the highest-grossing initial gross for a traditionally animated film until it was surpassed 31 years later by Demon Slayer: Kimetsu no Yaiba – The Movie: Infinity Castle in 2025.
+The film was also the best-selling film on home video, having sold over 55 million copies worldwide.
 It won two Academy Awards, as well as the Golden Globe Award for Best Motion Picture – Musical or Comedy.
 It is considered by many to be among the greatest animated films ever made.

 The success of the film launched a multibillion-dollar franchise comprising a Broadway adaptation, two direct-to-video follow-ups, two television series, and a photorealistic remake (which itself spawned a prequel), which in 2019 also became the highest-grossing animated film at the time of its release.
 In 2016, The Lion King was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".